-The incident which was kept pending owing to not being able to provide the resolution is now opened and the Workaround will be provided to the User and the incident will be closed.
+The incident, which was kept pending due to not providing the resolution, is now opened, and the Workaround will be provided to the User, and the incident will be closed.

-If no change is needed to implement the resolution, the resolution is directly implemented.
+If no change is needed to implement the resolution, the resolution is directly enforced.

 After providing the resolution, the Problem record is updated with the details of the Problem and discussion with < CUSTOMER > and resolution procedure of the Problem.